 The cancellation of The Inspired Home Show was met with strong support by housewares vendors and retailers, who said health and safety considerations far outweighed their disappointment over the cancelled show.

 The International Housewares Association, faced with a ticking clock and mounting concerns less than two weeks before The Inspired Home Show, was left with no choice but to cancel the show in the face of the fast-escalating coronavirus outbreak.

 The International Houseware Association has cancelled The Inspired Home Show 2020, citing careful consideration by the IHA board of directors regarding the ongoing spread of Covid-19 (Coronavirus) overseas and recent cases in the United States.

 International Market Centers will expand its Market Snapshot to the Spring High Point Market and include a display of featured products after positive experiences introducing the program to the Atlanta Market and Las Vegas Market in January.

-Forty One Madison will welcome new showrooms, new tastemakers and partner with in-house brands to create unique lobby displays for the upcoming Fall New York Tabletop Market, which is scheduled to be held October 29 to November 1.
+Forty One Madison will welcome attendees with a new buyer’s lounge, experiential programming, new products and showroom updates at the New York Tabletop Market, scheduled to be held March 31 to April 3.